 Before buying a Eurail pass, outline your travel itinerary and weigh your alternatives.
 If you're traveling over long distances, could you save time or money by flying between cities instead?
 If you're making mostly short hops between nearby cities and towns, add up the price of individual point-to-point tickets on RailEurope.com or other similar agents -- buying your tickets as you go may be cheaper than purchasing a rail pass.

 Choosing a Rail Pass

-If you're traveling with a companion (or several), keep your eye out for Saver passes, which are discounted passes available for two to five passengers traveling together at all times.
-Other discounts are available for youthful travelers (under age 26) or -- more rarely -- for seniors over age 60.
-Children age 4 - 11 generally pay half the adult fare, while children under 4 are free.
+If you're traveling with a companion (or several), keep your eye out for Saver Passes, which are discounted passes available for two to five passengers traveling together.
+Other discounts are available for youthful travelers (under age 28) or -- more rarely -- for seniors over age 60.
+Children 11 and younger generally travel for free when they accompany an adult.

 When to Buy Your Pass

-You can protect your pass against loss or theft with a pass protection program.
+You can protect your pass against loss or theft with rail pass insurance, which is offered by most agents.
 If your pass is lost or stolen while traveling in Europe, the unused portion of the pass will be refunded when you return home.
 (You must supply a police report, replacement passes or tickets, and other documentation in order for your claim to be processed.)
 Ask your travel agent or rail pass provider for details.

-For more information, check out our European Train Tips.
+For more information, check out our Europe Train Tips.